sr99622/libonvif/README.md

     Audio can be disabled by selecting this check box.
 This is different than mute in the sense that under mute, the audio stream is decoded, but not played on the computer speakers.
 If the No Audio check box is selected, the audio stream is discarded.
 If the No Audio checkbox is deselected, the stream will restart in order to initialize the audio.
 The Apply button is not clicked when changing this parameter.
 This checkbox is selected by default.

-    <b>** Please Note **</b> If the audio is enabled by deselecting this check box, there should probably be a physical audio device such as headphones, speakers or HDMI with audio connected to the host computer.
+    <b>** Please Note **</b> If the audio is enabled by deselecting this check box, and there is no physical audio device connected to the computer, there may be issues with stream processing.
+If an Audio Driver is specified on the Settings -> General panel such as pulseaudio, there should be a physical audio device such as headphones, speakers or HDMI connected to the host computer.
 Without a physical device, it may be possible in some cases for the audio driver to enter an undefined state which may cause the camera stream to stutter or freeze and may lead to lengthy timeouts when closing the camera stream.
+If there is no physical device available, the Audio Driver can be changed to dummy in order to avoid this problem.
 This condition applies only to camera streams which are displayed to the user interface.
 The Record Stream, if different than the Display Stream, is hidden and is not affected by this condition.

 * ### Audio